emezeske/lein-cljsbuild/doc/CROSSOVERS.md

 │       └── crossover
 │           ├── some_stuff.clj
 │           └── some_other_stuff.clj
-└── src-cljs
+└── crossover-cljs
     └── example
-        ├── a_different_file.cljs
-        ├── crossover
+        └── crossover
-        │   ├── some_stuff.cljs
+            ├── some_stuff.cljs
-        │   └── some_other_stuff.cljs
+            └── some_other_stuff.cljs
-        ├── whatever.cljs
-        └── util.cljs
 </pre>

+Notice that the files in the `crossover-cljs` directory have had their extensions modified so that they will be seen by the ClojureScript compiler.
+The `crossover-cljs` directory will automatically be added to the classpath for the ClojureScript compiler, so your other ClojureScript code should be able to reference it via a regular `(ns)` form.

-With this setup, you would probably want to add `src-cljs/example/crossover` to your `.gitignore` file (or equivalent), as its contents are updated automatically by lein-cljsbuild.
+With this setup, you would probably want to add `crossover-cljs` to your `.gitignore` file (or equivalent), as its contents are updated automatically by lein-cljsbuild.